Swimming at the 2024 Summer Olympics – Men's 800-metre freestyle: Background

 Bobby Finke of the US won the event at the previous Olympics, and was the 2022 World Champion in the event.
 At the 2023 World Championships, Finke won bronze behind Tunisia's Ahmed Hafnaoui and Australia's Samuel Short, who won gold and silver respectively.
 Hafnaoui withdrew from the Olympics due to an undisclosed injury, and no one had swum faster than Short's silver medal-winning time of 7:37.76 since.

 Other medal contenders included Ireland's Daniel Wiffen, who won the event at the 2024 World Championships; Italy's Gregorio Paltrinieri, the 2019 World Champion and defending Olympic silver medallist; Mykhailo Romanchuk, the Olympic record holder in the event; and Florian Wellbrock of Germany, the 2022 World Championship silver medallist.

 Both SwimSwam and Swimming World predicted Short would win, and that Wiffen and Finke would take the other two podium spots.

 The event was held at Paris La Défense Arena, which was converted to a swimming pool for the swimming events.

 Qualification

 Each National Olympic Committee (NOC) was permitted to enter a maximum of two qualified athletes in each individual event, but only if both of them had attained the Olympic Qualifying Time (OQT).
-For this event, the OQT was 7:51.65 seconds.
+For this event, the OQT was 7:51.65.
 World Aquatics then considered athletes qualifying through universality; NOCs were given one event entry for each gender, which could be used by any athlete regardless of qualification time, providing the spaces had not already been taken by athletes from that nation who had achieved the OQT.
 Finally, the rest of the spaces were filled by athletes who had met the Olympic Consideration Time (OCT), which was 7:54.01 for this event.
 In total, 30 athletes qualified through achieving the OQT, one athlete qualified through a universality place and one athlete qualified through achieving the OCT.